ttuegel/haskell-love-2021/README.md

 The cost center profile cannot show where a thunk is forced because the cost centre stack is independent of the evaluation order.

-## Interpreting cost centre profiles - Recursion
+## Cost centre profiling - Recursion

 GHC User's Guide, Section 8.1: (Emphasis mine.)